Penny sat with her feet up on the table in the Ravenwing‘s communal living-room and kitchen, a scowl on her face.

 Hae Lee nodded at that.
 “Well yeah, but he’s a soldier, not a cop.”

 “I found him in five minutes, Hae Lee.”
 Penny growled.
 “All you have to do is put the image in the search engine and the pattern recognition does the rest.
 A damn kid could do it.
 That idiot put the name through, came up with nothing, shrugged his shoulders and left.
-And now Lin’s out there in the big black somewhere.
+And now Lin’s out in the void somewhere.
 I’ll have the idiot’s job.”

 Hae Lee put the mugs onto a tray and carried them over to the table.
 She took a cup and set it down next to Penny.